 Ancillary review assists the IRB with matters related to research feasibility, risk, regulatory requirements and research compliance.
 Not all studies require ancillary review.
-If ancillary review is required, documentation of IRB approval cannot be released until all ancillary reviews are completed.
+If ancillary review is required, documentation of IRB approval (or exemption) cannot be released until all ancillary reviews are completed.

 The eIRB system automatically routes submissions requiring an ancillary review to the appropriate departments or committees for approval.

 Contact information for specific ancillary committees can be found under the Latest Documents section of the IRB’s @CHOP website.

 Regulatory Ancillary Committees

 All research studies that involve the use of recombinant DNA, gene therapy, the formation of transgenic animals, or biohazardous agents require review and approval, as mandated by the National Institutes of Health.
 Biohazardous agents include blood and any other biological specimen that will be handled in a research laboratory.
 This does not apply to e.g. blood or urine that gets sent to a clinical lab (e.g. blood for sodium level or urine pregnancy test which will be analyzed in the clinical lab and then discarded).
 For studies involving human source material (blood, cells, etc) stored in a research lab at CHOP (including storage for future use), the investigator must complete a human source material registration with the IBC.
 Once registered, a PI doesn't need to re-register each time they submit a new protocol involving biohazardous materials; the IBC only needs to confirm that a registration is in place.

 UPenn Radiation Safety Committee:

 All research studies that involve the use of ionizing radiation as a research procedure require the review and approval by this committee.
 Radiology procedures that involve ionizing radiation and are part of participants' routine care do not require review and approval by the committee.